 At the 1948 watch fair after the team’s return, Rolex presented a showcase featuring several watches worn on the adventure, set against a decor depicting the summits that had been climbed.

 A revolution in terms of its perfect waterproofness, the Rolex Oyster case was tested a few years after its launch by a well-known explorer during an expedition to Greenland.

 THE EXPLORER, A TRIBUTE TO PIONEERS

-The new-generation Explorer deftly combines the prestige of 18 ct yellow gold and the strength of Oystersteel in a yellow Rolesor version designed as a tribute to the mountaineers and explorers who marked the 20th century.
+The new-generation Explorer deftly combines the prestige of yellow gold and the strength of Oystersteel in a yellow Rolesor version designed as a tribute to the mountaineers and explorers who marked the 20th century.
 Its 36 mm case, identical to that of the original model released in 1953, is a nod to an era when the world’s highest peaks were still shrouded in mystery and as yet unconquered.
 At the heart of the new-generation Explorer beats calibre 3230, unveiled in 2020.
 A supreme example of Rolex expertise in mechanical watchmaking, this movement incorporates the exclusive Chronergy escapement and the blue Parachrom hairspring, and offers a power reserve of approximately 70 hours.
 Precise and resistant to shocks, temperature variations and magnetic fields, calibre 3230 is the result of a culture of technical innovation spanning almost a century that is focused on a perpetual quest to improve chronometric performance and robustness.